evidentlyai/evidently/docs/book/examples/tutorial-llm.md

 text_evals_report
 ```

-This calculates the number of symbols in each text and shows a summary.
+This calculates the number of symbols in each text and shows a summary in your notebook cell.
+(You can also export it in other formats - see step 5).

 You can see the distribution of text length across all responses and descriptive statistics like the mean or minimal text length.

 ![](../.gitbook/assets/cloud/llm_tutorial_text_length-min.png)